 The Department of English offers stipended graduate assistantships (SGAs) to all students entering the Ph.D. program.

-Students who enter the Ph.D. program may expect up to five years of support while in residence as teaching assistants.
-The 2016-17 funding package for teaching assistants in the Ph.D. program is $21,500 over fall and spring semesters, full tuition remission for fall and spring semesters, and health insurance.
+Students who enter the Ph.D. program may expect up to five years of support while in residence as teaching assistants, depending on which degree is held at the time of entry.
+Funding packages include a stipend over fall and spring semesters for living expenses, full tuition remission for fall and spring semesters, and health insurance.

 Stipended graduate assistants’ duties are typically divided between teaching courses in the department’s Writing Programs and tutoring students in the Writing Center.
 There are also several competitive graduate assistant assignments with affiliated journals, NULab projects, the Undergraduate Program, and the Writing Program for which SGAs may apply.

 All SGAs are expected to make satisfactory progress in their studies and to be effective teachers.
 More information is available at https://cssh.northeastern.edu/graduate/financial_aid/.